HOW TO HEAL FROM FROM A HIGH TOXIC BURDEN WITH

 People erroneously think that they need to be involved in a chemical spill or work accident to be exposed to enough toxins to hurt them.
-Most often, toxins have been accumulating over time in an individual during 'normal activities' of daily life

 Our bodies have many organs that actively filter out toxins and remove them from the body, but there are ways that your body's ability to detoxify can be impaired.

 SYMPTOMS AND CONDITIONS CAUSED BY A HIGH TOXIC BURDEN

 In women, low-dose exposure to toxic substances can contribute to many conditions, including: